A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Related Works

 \subsection{Longitudinal CRI.}

 Long-term interactions facilitate an evaluation of the influence of novelty effect \cite{smedegaard2019reframing} on the child-robot interaction experience.
 For instance, Kozima et al \cite{kozima2007longitudinal} have observed that long-term interactions with robots have elicited pro-social behaviour among preschoolers.
 Abdelmohsen et al \cite{abdelmohsen2021virtual} have shown that longitudinal sessions with virtual robots have improved conversational skills in children with autism.
 Russel et al \cite{russell2021use} have shown how robot-assisted intervention has helped in the reduction of stress and better coping among children with cystic fibrosis.
 Studies have also shown how the attention and engagement of children decrease over time upon prolonged interaction with robots.
 For example, Serholt et al \cite{serholt2016robots} have shown that the social responses from children had reduced over multiple interactions with their robot tutors.
 Salter et al \cite{salter2004robots} reported that children showed increased boredom after prolonged exposure to the robots in their schools.
-However, none of these works have investigated whether robots can be used for longitudinal assessment of children's mental wellbeing.
+As such, understanding the long-term interactions between robots and children can provide compelling insights into developing personalised intervention strategies that account for individual variability, especially in the context of mental wellbeing assessments.